DevExpress-Examples/blazor-dxrichedit-spell-check/README.md

 In the default configuration, the built-in spell check service hides the context menu's **Add to dictionary** command that allows users to add words to a dictionary.
 To display this command, assign a delegate method to the [AddToDictionaryAction](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.SpellCheckOptions.AddToDictionaryAction) spell check option.
 This delegate method should meet the following requirements:

-* Accepts the current document culture and a word to be added.
+* Accept the current document culture and a word to be added.
-* Writes the word to a dictionary file depending on the culture.
+* Write the word to a dictionary file depending on the document culture.

 The Rich Text Editor executes the method assigned to the `AddToDictionaryAction` property once a user clicks the **Add to dictionary** command.